gis-yang/DroneMapping/README.md

 *	Read the [CSGIS_Preflight_Planning_Document] (/Documents/CSGIS_Preflight_Planning_Document.pdf) in the course material, learn to use DJI GS Pro app for auto-pilot and safety guidelines.
 *	Learn how to plan and create autonomous flights with different mapping parameters
-*	2-hour practice flying via auto-pilot, collecting images for mapping, and transfer all images from drone to computer.
+*	2-hour practice flying via auto-pilot, collecting images for mapping, and transferring all images from drone to computer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/n2iIS3-4z-8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>